wizcamp/wizcamp-realms-demo/session-guides/SESSION-04-instruction.md

   1. **Browse categories** - Find topics that match your zone themes
   2. **Note category IDs** - Numbers you'll use in configuration
   3. **Plan cohesive themes** - You choose the trivia categories that shape your zone themes
-- **Professional Context:** "Real apps integrate with external APIs for dynamic content"
+- **Real-World Context:** "Real apps integrate with external APIs for dynamic content"
 - **Student Mission:** "Choose categories that create immersive, themed experiences"
 - **🎯 Student Activity (2-3 min):** Have students browse the API categories and write down 3 category IDs that match their planned zone themes (Forest/easy, Desert/medium, Ice Castle/hard)